Part 1 General Provisions 37-5-101 – 37-5-137

 • Physical therapy: means the care and services provided by or under the direction and supervision of a physical therapist who is licensed pursuant to this chapter.
 See Tennessee Code 63-13-103

-• Physician: means an individual licensed, and in good standing, to practice medicine in this state pursuant to chapter 6 or 9 of this title.
-See Tennessee Code 63-6-1102
+• Physician: means an individual lawfully licensed to practice medicine and surgery pursuant to chapter 6 of this title, osteopathic medicine pursuant to chapter 9 of this title, or podiatry pursuant to chapter 3 of this title.
+See Tennessee Code 63-19-102

 • physiotherapist: means a person who is licensed pursuant to this chapter to practice physical therapy.
 See Tennessee Code 63-13-103